ch-stark/blogvmdeleteprotection/index.md

 ## 🛡️ Unbreakable VMs: Using ACM Policies and Gatekeeper to Enforce and Protect Delete Protection for Virtual Machines

 Virtual Machines (VMs) often host critical workloads, and the `accidental deletion` of a VM can be catastrophic.
-If you are a VM user, ensuring that your VM does not get deleted unintentionally is a high priority.
+If you are a VM user, ensuring that your VM does not get deleted *unintentionally* is a high priority.

 While OpenShift Virtualization (KubeVirt) provides a built-in mechanism to prevent inadvertent VM deletion—called virtual machine delete protection—relying on manual configuration leaves room for human error.
-By default, this option is disabled, and it must be set individually for each VM.
+By default, this option is *disabled*, and it must be set individually for each VM.

 This blog post outlines a powerful two-step policy approach using RHACM Policy and Gatekeeper to not only enforce delete protection universally but also strictly govern who is authorized to remove that protection.

 The native OKD/KubeVirt feature is controlled by setting a specific label on the VirtualMachine resource: `kubevirt.io/vm-delete-protection`.

 ```yaml
 Enable Delete Protection	oc patch vm <vm_name> --type merge -p '{"metadata":{"labels":{"kubevirt.io/vm-delete-protection":"True"}}}'
 Disable Delete Protection	oc patch vm <vm_name> --type json -p '[{"op": "remove", "path": "/metadata/labels/kubevirt.io~1vm-delete-protection"}]'
 ```
 Our goal is to automate the first action (enabling) and tightly control the second action (disabling).

 ### Step 1: Automated Enforcement using ACM Policy (Proactive)

 The first step uses an ACM Policy to automatically ensure the delete protection label is set to `True` on all targeted VMs.
-Instead of using complex and inefficient Go Templates to loop over every VM, we leverage the native capabilities of the ConfigurationPolicy to enforce the configuration directly on the VirtualMachine kind within specified namespaces.
+In the first example we leverage the native capabilities of the ConfigurationPolicy to enforce the configuration directly on the VirtualMachine kind within specified namespaces.

-By setting the `remediationAction` to enforce, the Configuration Policy Controller will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.
+By setting the `remediationAction` to enforce, the *Configuration Policy Controller* will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.

 #### The ACM Policy Definition: